Low Carb Chicken Alfredo Recipe!

 Where Does Alfredo Sauce Come From?

-Contrary to common belief, Alfredo sauce isn’t actually Italian.
-In its place, there are plenty of different pasta sauces where it is similarly based from– a combination of butter and Parmigiano.
+Contrary to common belief, Alfredo sauce isn’t actually called that in Italy.
+While there are plenty of different pasta sauces based from a combination of butter and Parmigiano, they don’t use the name “Alfredo”.

 How Is This A Low Carb Recipe

-So even if you’re on a low carb diet, you can still enjoy this dish whenever you’re craving for it.
+So even if you’re on a low carb diet, you can still enjoy this whenever you’re craving a pasta dish.
 Apart from being a low carb option, it goes well with a number of other flavors.
-You can easily mix this with the following:
+You can easily mix it with the following:

 - Basil and thyme